dev-bootcamp-2019/final-project-SagaDott/README.md

 5. `cd client` and run `npm install`
 6. In the `client` directory, run `npm run start`
 7. Interact with the application at [http://localhost:3000](http://localhost:3000)

+## Testing
+In the project root run `truffle test` and you should see 26 tests passing.